shuichiro-endo/socks5-nginx-module-v2/README.md

 This supports CONNECT of the socks5 command only.
 (BIND and UDP ASSOCIATE are not available.)

+This is not compatible with [v1](https://github.com/shuichiro-endo/socks5-nginx-module).

 ## How it works
+- no forward proxy
 ```mermaid
 sequenceDiagram
     participant A as socks5 client